Explore this Section

 Alongside lectures and seminars we have developed a study trip.
 This brings a chance to explore your personal and team building skills and to undertake a consultancy study of an international enterprise.
 There is also an opportunity to undertake an Applied Company Research project where you will learn ‘on the job’ in real life businesses.

 We welcome applications from both home and overseas students.
 We have a range of support services available for all students and further information specifically for international students can be found by clicking on the International Applications Information link above.

 Enhancing your Career

-The qualification that either programme brings will give you an edge in the job market enabling you to compete more effectively with traditional graduates with a first degree and enabling you to enter management at a higher level than you would have been able to with only a first degree.
+The qualification will give you an edge in the job market enabling you to compete more effectively with traditional graduates with a first degree and enabling you to enter management at a higher level than you would have been able to with only a first degree.
 For those interested in pursuing academic research these programmes are an invaluable stepping stone to a doctorate or other research degree.

 Management skills are needed in all types of jobs and industries, from sport & leisure, the arts and entertainment, to social work, engineering and the natural sciences.
 Because of this, we welcome applicants from a wide range of undergraduate disciplines.
 Past MA Management students have studied subjects as different as music, engineering, law or business at undergraduate level.

 Aims of the Course

 The MA Management seeks to develop well-rounded, thoughtful, reflective, and active professionals with excellent skills that will enhance career prospects.
 The programme adopt a critical management studies perspective, contributing to (and pre-dating) the current debates regarding the future of capitalism and the often problematic relationship between globalisation, organisation and the wider social environment.
 Our teaching and learning strategy is wide-ranging and innovative, seeking to give students a rich learning environment that draws actively on both academic research and business practice.